near-guildnet/docs/new_node_setup.md

 ```

 ## Create staking pool
-You need a staking pool account to benefit stakers or yourself. which can be generated by create_staking_pool command. following this prompt.
+You need to setup a staking pool which can be generated by create_staking_pool command.
 Check public key from ~/.near/guildnet/validator_key.json
 ```bash
 cat ~/.near/guildnet/validator_key.json | grep public_key